antaldaniel/dataandlyrics/content/post/2021-03-04-jump-2021/index.md

 _Meet all the [JUMP 2021 Fellows](https://www.jumpmusic.eu/fellows/), including the technology and social change professionals!_

 Reprex is a start-up company based in the Netherlands and the United States that validated its early products in the [Yes!Delft AI+Blockchain Lab](post/2020-09-25-yesdelft-validation/) in the Hague.
 In 2021 we joined the Dutch AI Coalition -- [NL AIC](post/2021-02-16-nlaic/) and requested membership in the European AI Alliance.
 Reprex is committed to applying reproducible in an open collaboration with our business, scientific, policy and civil society partners, and facilitate the use of open data and open-source software.
+Many fellows in the program are connected to other regions, like North America and Australia -- because music is one of the most globalized industries and forms of art in the world!
+Reprex is a startup based in the Netherlands and the United States, and we are very excited to collaborate with our peers in new European territories, and in Canada and Australia.

 {{< figure src="JUMP_events_2021.png" caption="Hope to meet you in these great events - maybe not only online!" >}}